foliagecp/sdk/README.md

 ### Running Tests

 Foliage provides a set of test samples to help you get familiar with the platform.
-To run tests, follow these steps:
+Follow these steps to run them:

-#### 1. Navigate to the `tests` directory:
+#### 1. Navigate to `tests`:

 ```sh
 cd tests